Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 Additionally, while both you and your double are within 5 feet of a creature, you have advantage on melee attacks against that creature, given how distracting it is to the target.

 # Greater Misdirection
 Starting at 17th level, you learn the [[Mislead]] spell and you can cast it without expending a spell slot.
-Once you do so, you can't do it again until you finish a short or long rest.
+Once you do so, you can't do it again until you finish a short or long rest or expend 5 uses of your Mirage feature.